Novvss/Novvss/README.md

 he / it . transmasc genderqueer . bi .
 15 . audhd anxiety

+# I AM EXTREMELY LOW EMPATHY!
+PLEASE KEEP THIS IN MIND WHEN INTERACTING WITH ME!

 do not use they/them on me. my pronouns are he/it and nothing else! thank you

-Anything past this point is content mainly for ponytown only! i am inactive on github otherwise.
+## Anything past this point is content mainly for ponytown only! i am inactive on github otherwise.

 typically w2i. ill whisper at first interaction but past that I like whispering and public chat. its ur choice!